How To Install Solar Panel On RV Roof & Connect To Battery

 Cable tubing will help protect the solar extension cables from rocks and mud.

-For the bottom half of the camper, I switched to black cable tubing to protect the extension cables from the road.
+When I reached the bottom half of the camper, I switched to black cable tubing for road protection.
+This stuff is tougher and handles road debris better than the PVC.

 solar cables going from an rv roof solar panel to rv batteries